THE VOLGA GERMANS IN PORTLAND

 • April 9, 1922

-On September 13, 1922 the church was reorganized as the German Congregational Evangelical Brethren Church and shortly afterwards incorporated.
-From 1923 to 1967 all of the confirmation classes were organized as part of this church.
+On September 13, 1922, the church was reorganized as the German Congregational Evangelical Brethren Church and was incorporated shortly afterwards.
+From 1923 to 1967, all confirmation classes were organized within this church.

 Sources